 Spacefarer

-Spacefarer is the pirate that scales the best.
-He will have a lot and we mean a lot of HP if you combine him with pirates like Gunpowder Courier.
-Spacefarer is the final piece in the puzzle for the stat-gaining pirate build but do keep in mind that the first issue you need to tackle is your economy and then if you manage to get a good ball running Spacefarer is the pirate that will win you the game.
+Spacefarer is the pirate who scales the best.
+He will have a lot, and we mean a lot of HP if you combine him with pirates like Gunpowder Courier.
+Spacefarer is the final piece in the puzzle for the stat-gaining pirate build, but do keep in mind that the first issue you need to tackle is your economy, and then, if you manage to get a good ball running, Spacefarer is the pirate that will win you the game.

 Tavern Tier 7